-Auckland trains suspended due to police operation

-A badly-damaged vehicle that came to a stop on a railway platform forced the suspension of two rail lines in Auckland.
+Stolen car driven on rail platform: Trains halted after dramatic police chase

+Three other occupants in the car have been arrested and a scene examination and enquiries into the incident were now underway.

-Some city train services had to be halted due to the police operation near Middlemore, Auckland Transport said.
+Some city train services had to be halted due to the police operation.

 At least one of the vehicle's tyres is shredded and the rear bumper is missing.

-It is understood the car had been pursued by police.
-A witness believes they saw the vehicle earlier on the Mt Wellington Highway with its bumper dragging along the road.

-Video taken from a car passing Middlemore Station shows a damaged white people-mover vehicle on the railway station platform, surrounded by emergency workers.
+Video taken from a passing car shows a damaged white people-mover vehicle on the railway station platform, surrounded by emergency workers.

 "Due to an emergency services call out there are no train services operating via Middlemore Hospital.
 Further updates to follow," Auckland Transport said.